turketwh/Prx_3-merSVM_data/analysis/canonicalMotifSearch/README.md

 ## Canonical motif search

-This folder contains scripts and code to search subgroup-specific FASTA files for subgroup-specific motifs, returning stats on motif hits.
+This folder contains input files and documentation for the scripts and code to search subgroup-specific FASTA files for subgroup-specific motifs, returning stats on motif hits.

 The results of this analysis relate to Table 5 of the manuscript.

 ---
-### Compiling source code (if available)
-If you have access to the source code only, then the four Java programs can be compiled using the following commands:
+### Needed Java classes
 ```
-javac DegnenerateMotif.java
-javac LabelViaDegenerateMotif.java
-javac ShowLabelGroups.java
-javac ComputeLabelGroupStatistics.java
+DegnenerateMotif.class
+LabelViaDegenerateMotif.class
+ShowLabelGroups.class
+ComputeLabelGroupStatistics.class
 ```

 ---